HPS 0410 Einstein for Everyone

 The obvious candidate is just the basic content of the theory itself.
 It tells us some pretty surprising things about space and time and the matter they contain: that c is a fundamental barrier to all motions; that moving clocks slow; that simultaneity is relative; that energy and mass are equivalent; and so on.
 In so far as a perennial problem of philosophy has been to discern the nature of space and time, this is a reasonable answer.
 However it is usually thought that the advent of relativity somehow changed something fundamental, perhaps in how we see ourselves in the universe, or, more narrowly, in how we conduct our scientific investigations of that universe.
 Our quest is for morals of that type.

 This and the next two chapters will describe some candidate morals of this broader type.
 I will give you my reaction to them to give you an example of how these claims may be analyzed and also to let you know what I think.
 Do you agree?
-Make up your own mind and you proceed.
+Make up your own mind.
 Your decision will be reported in the assignment.

 This chapter will develop skeptical morals.